Program brings global attention to decline in shark numbers

-The survey, part of VIMS' larger Shark Research Program, is now directed by Professor Rob Latour.
+The survey, part of VIMS' broader Virginia Shark Monitoring and Assessment Program, is now directed by Professor Rob Latour.
 The program has brought global attention to significant declines in shark populations due to overfishing, and led to the first U.S. management plan for sharks, in 1993.

 Data from the annual survey show that the population of sandbar sharks, Virginia's most common species, had declined to just less than 50% by 1990.
 Since then the yearly index has varied, but the overall trend has continued down.
 These data prompted the National Marine Fisheries Service (NMFS) to close the commercial sandbar shark fishery in 2008.
 Other species like sand tiger and dusky sharks showed larger declines and have been on the protected list for several years.
 Dusky sharks have shown some signs of recovery, but sand tigers have not.